 Exeter, Pennsylvania, in Luzerne county, is 10 miles SW of Scranton, Pennsylvania (center to center) and 95 miles NW of Newark, New Jersey.
-The town, which is in the Scranton - - Wilkes - Barre - - Hazleton area, has 5,955 residents.
+The town is in the Scranton - - Wilkes - Barre - - Hazleton area.

 This region was originally inhabited by Native Americans.
 In 1769, settlers from Pennsylvania and Connecticut began fighting for control of the land, a conflict which came to be known as the Pennamite-Yankee War.
 The county of Luzerne was formed on September 25, 1786, from parts of Northumberland County.
 In the early days, coal mining and lumber were the primary industries in the area.
 The community of Exeter, which was named after the ancient English city of Exeter in Devon, was incorporated as a borough in 1884.